 5 Numbers Women Need to Know to Boost Their Financial Confidence

-1. Spending and Savings
+1. Spending and savings

 Many people don’t know their monthly spending and savings amounts, but these numbers are essential because they build on everything else.